WSY496/ms2class/README.md

-# Prediction compound's subclass from Mass spectora
+# Prediction compound's subclass from Mass spectra

 ## Overview
 This is Keras, LightGBM and XGBoost implementation for the task of multiclass classification from Mass Spectora.